changs/iot-node/README.md

-A simple terminal user interface to control IKEA TRADFRI bulbs through the gateway.
+A simple terminal user interface for controling IKEA TRADFRI bulbs through the gateway.